 Every detail has been considered, presentation of the kid’s meals.
 And these aren’t your standard kid’s meals, they are all HOMEMADE -what mom and dad doesn’t love that.
 With offerings such as the Sticks and Stones with chicken breast strips and fish, hand-breaded or the Pig in a Blanket wrapped with pretzel dough and baked, your kids can enjoy a meal just as delicious as you.

 Are you hungry yet?
 I should have given a disclaimer first so here goes: This article will make you hungry!!!

 So I have one word for you, DESSERT.
 OK, three more, S’mores Baked Alaska….

-Floating Art– Disney and Gibsons went to extraordinary lengths to create an authentic Eastern Seaboard experience for guest including locating a multi-million dollar fleet of rare, and highly immaculate, boats.
+Floating Art– Disney and Gibsons went to extraordinary lengths to create an authentic Eastern Seaboard experience for guests including locating a multi-million dollar fleet of rare, and highly immaculate, boats.
 Gathered from museums, private collectors, and boat shows from around the world, be sure to take some time to stroll the marina.
-Photos are not only allowed, but encouraged, so have your camera handy.
+Photos are not only allowed but encouraged, so have your camera handy.

 I hope you can tell how genuinely excited I am for this addition to Downtown Disney aka Disney Springs.
-I for one cannot wait to see the final product once the construction is complete, I may even have to sneak a quick peak before then because my curiosity will get the better of me.
+I for one cannot wait to see the final product once the construction is complete, I may even have to sneak a quick peek before then because my curiosity will get the better of me.
 If you are like me and need to scratch that Disney itch then lets talk!
 I love to help families and friends make memories that will last forever.
-You can email me today at Jackie@worldofmagictravel.com or find me on social media sites such as Facebook, Twitter, or Instagram.

 All photos courtesy of Disney.